 Travel doesn’t have to be as expensive as you think, and even some of the most expensive destinations in the world have some amazing free sites and activities to keep even the tightest of budgets happy.

-Tel Aviv is one of the worlds surprisingly hottest destinations, with thriving art and music scenes, a tolerant, diverse and laid back attitude and a pounding party atmosphere, this booming city on the sea feels far more Mediterranean than it does Middle Eastern.
+Tel Aviv is currently one of the worlds surprisingly hottest city break destinations, with thriving art and music scenes, a tolerant, diverse and laid back attitude and a pounding party atmosphere, this booming city on the sea feels far more Mediterranean than it does Middle Eastern.
 Unfortunately all this top tier tourism comes at a price and Tel Aviv – much like the rest of Israel – is not a cheap destination by a long shot.

 Fortunately there are many great things to do in Tel Aviv that won’t cost you a penny, meaning you can keep a lot more of your budget for blowing on one of the cities infamous nights out!